nodejs/readable-stream/GOVERNANCE.md

 Individuals making significant and valuable contributions are made Collaborators and given commit-access to the project.
-These individuals are identified by the WG and their addition as Collaborators is discussed during the weekly WG meeting.
+These individuals are identified by the WG and their addition as Collaborators is discussed during the WG meeting.

 _Note:_ If you make a significant contribution and are not considered for commit-access log an issue or contact a WG member directly and it